top of page

 What Makes Us Different

-• Early Childhood Focus – We specialize in ABA therapy for children 5 and under, building strong foundations during the most important years of development.
+• Early Childhood Focus – We specialize in ABA therapy for children under the age of 5, building strong foundations during the most important years of development.

 • Play-Based & Sensory-Friendly – Therapy is fun, natural, and tailored to your child’s needs.